subh-k04/UCS645/lab2/readme.md

 ## Interpretation

-The stencil-based heat simulation parallelizes effectively but becomes memory-bound at higher concurrency.
-Scheduling strategy and memory behavior determine performance limits.
+The stencil workload parallelizes effectively but becomes memory-bound as concurrency rises.
+Scheduling affects how efficiently memory bandwidth is utilized.

 ---